 Hot Color That Holds Up to Heat

-In those super-sunny, sweltering spots such as facing south settings, in the reflected heat from pools or hardscape, or on a roof gardens, you need plants that can not only deal, but delight.
+In those super-sunny, sweltering spots you need plants that can not only deal, but delight.
+Places such as facing south settings, in the reflected heat from pools or hardscape, or on a roof gardens.

 Cut a Few Flowers